EMC China Lab

 Why Conduct UV Aging Testing?

 Climate and sunlight irradiation are the primary causes of damage to coatings, plastics, inks, and other polymer materials.
-This damage includes gloss loss, fading, yellowing, cracking, peeling, embrittlement, strength reduction, and delamination.
-Because solar radiation has both thermal radiation and photochemical effects, high-temperature tests cannot replace light aging tests, and pure ultraviolet or infrared radiation cannot substitute for solar radiation testing.
+This damage includes gloss loss, fading, yellowing, cracking, peeling, embrittlement, strength REDuction, and delamination.
+Because solar radiation has both thermal radiation and photocheMICal effects, high-temperature tests cannot replace light aging tests, and pure ultraviolet or infrared radiation cannot substitute for solar radiation testing.

 Purpose and Importance of Testing